PyAbel/PyAbel/CONTRIBUTING.rst

     git rebase upstream/master

-    # push the changes to your fork
+    # Push the changes to your fork

     git push -f